Petra – Out of my League?

 “I like to look good in public, just like any other woman.
 And I tell ya, I get a lot of looks.
 I can’t count how many times a car passed, honked, and the guy put his thumbs-up out the window.”

 It’s not just women.
 James Dalton runs in nice slacks, a sport jacket, and a shirt buttoned to the top.
-On Mondays, he celebrates the end of the weekend by running in a suit.
+He celebrates the end of the weekend by running in a suit on Monday morning.
 Like Johnston, he enjoys looking good.

 I joined James Dalton (left, with sunglasses) for a run last week.